 PO Box 47600

 Olympia, WA 98504

+Inability to submit the NOI via the Portal does not excuse the requirement that the form be submitted within 45 days of needing permit coverage; as such, it is up to a potential permittee to coordinate with Ecology with enough advance notice to meet the permit’s timelines.

 Revise application, if needed

 Ecology will review the NOI and MPPP for completeness and may request additional information from the applicant if it is necessary to complete the NOI and MPPP or to clarify, modify, or supplement previously submitted material.
 Ecology will notify the applicant of the application’s status within 30 days.

+If there have been any changes at a facility that require revised or modified documents during the pendency of Ecology review, the permittee must notify Ecology immediately of the changes and provide an updated NOI and MPPP within 30 days.

 Publish public notice